EPCCed/archer-gpu-course/applications-two-day/section-4.02/README.md

 Streams provide a mechanism to control the execution of independent, or asynchronous, work.

-A more general mechanism, introduced more recently, introduces the idea of a graph.
+A more general mechanism, added more recently in CUDA, introduces the idea of a graph.

 Graphs can be used to orchestrate complex workflows, and may be